Code-Institute-Submissions/davidtmiller2010-AdultOnlyTravelWebsite/README.md

 ## Credits
 Acknowledgements
-- Google for use of their maps API and documentation on how to use.
+- Google for use of their maps API, code and documentation on how to use.
 - Fixer.io for use of their API for currencies.
 - EmailJS for use of their services of sending form inputs to emails.
 - Openweathermap for their API for weather.